juntossomosmais/jsm-component-generator/readme.md

 You can take a look at this link to see [how](https://community.particle.io/t/how-to-install-a-vscode-extension-from-a-vsix-file/51014)

-## Local Running
+## Dev Mode

-To run local at your machine press F5
+To run local at your machine while developing just press F5

 ---